Grasia/WikiChron/README.md

 # WikiChron
-Data visualization tool for wikis.
+WikiChron is a web tool for the analysis and visualization of the evolution of wiki online communities.

 It analyzes the history dump of a wiki and give you nice graphs plotting that data.